TomCoalfish/Synthesis-Tools/README.md

 * I have SSE and AVX vector classes
 * Needs aligned memory
 * Possible library you can use like Vc with Gcc
+* We can modify to work on ARM too later

 # CSound
 * Can run CSound files